If you haven’t read part 1 yet, now would be a good time to check it out here.

 If you think you’d like to spend more time in La Digue, by all means do so.
 There are some lodges and self-catering houses available there.
 Initially we were planning to spend a night there but decided against it because I did not want to go through the hassle of packing and unpacking our luggage again and again.
 We had to head out back to Mahe the next day so it would have been a rushed exercise for us.
 So we agreed upon just going to La Digue for a day trip only.
 Had we stayed another day, we could have explored the other half of the island too, but still no regrets.
 We were quite happy with what we got to see.

 Hope you enjoyed.
-Keep a watch on my Youtube channel (BY SUBSCRIBING TO IT!) for the accompanying vlog for La Digue, I will be posting it very soon!
-After that we will take you around Mahe – the largest island of Seychelles 🙂
+Soon I will take you around Mahe – the largest island of Seychelles 🙂

 P.S.
 You can book your ferry to La Digue if you’re coming from Praslin at the Praslin Ferry Harbour the same day (depending on seat availability) or prior to arrival to ensure you get a seat.
 If you wish to book online, you can do so here.
 If you are coming from Mahe directly, you need to book at Cat Cocos.